pmajor74/yolo_training_tools/README.md

 installer.cmd
 ```

-This will automatically create a virtual environment and install all dependencies using UV package manager.
-If you want to use pip, just open the installer.cmd and remove the UV from the pip install line or follow the manual installation steps.
+This will automatically create a virtual environment and install all dependencies.

 ### Manual Installation